 How to Recover from Heroin Addiction

 Around the world, agencies involved in treating drug addiction to heroin seem to have largely assumed that heroin addiction cannot be overcome.
-So they substitute other methods of alleviating some of the damage done by the addiction rather than try to eliminate it.
-Clean needle distribution, clean shooting rooms where heroin addicts can go to shoot up under medical supervision, methadone substitution programs and even programs run in some parts of Europe that provide heroin addicts with pharmaceutical grade heroin -- these all try to prevent overdoses or spread of disease or help a person out of a marginal or criminal existence.
+So they seek to alleviate or reduce some of the damage being done by drug abuse rather than try to eliminate it.
+Clean needle distribution, clean shooting rooms where heroin addicts can go to shoot up under medical supervision, methadone substitution programs and even programs run in some parts of Europe that provide heroin addicts with pharmaceutical grade heroin—these all try to prevent overdoses or spread of disease or help a person out of a marginal or criminal existence.

 However, the only reason for these solutions is the failure to find a real, lasting solution to drug addiction to heroin.
 In many cases, the people who qualify for these others types of help have failed repeatedly at sobriety after various other kinds of treatment.

-Narconon Does Not Use Substitute Drugs as Part of Heroin Addiction Treatment
+Narconon Does Not Use Substitute Drugs for Treatment of Heroin Addiction

-In contrast to these programs that are not solutions resulting in a drug-free life, there is Narconon.
-This international network of addiction treatment and prevention centers understand the factors that keep heroin addicts trapped in that never-ending round of acquiring and using drugs.
-The Narconon heroin rehab program does not involve using any drugs at all as part of treatment.
-No substitute drugs like methadone or buprenorphine formulas like Suboxone or Subutex are used.
+In contrast to these programs that do not lead to a drug-free life, there is Narconon.
+This international network of rehab centers understand the factors that keep heroin addicts trapped in that never-ending round of acquiring and using drugs.
+The Narconon program does not involve using substitute drugs as a form of treatment.
+Drugs like methadone or buprenorphine formulas like Suboxone or Subutex are not used.
 Each heroin addict is helped through steps to repair the damage done by addiction and rebuild life skills that were destroyed by years or even decades of drug use.

 One of the most important kinds of repair that needs to be done is to bring the cravings for heroin or opiates under the control of the recovering person.
-Narconon programs have a healthy way of eliminating residual drugs that stay locked in the body that are involved in trigger cravings.
+The Narconon program has a healthy way of eliminating residual drugs that stay locked in the body.
 Sometimes even years after a person stops using heroin, certain circumstances can trigger these cravings, resulting in a relapse.
-But with the Narconon action that uses moderate exercise, nutritional supplementation and time spent in a low-heat sauna, these residues are flushed out and cravings drop remarkably.
+But with the New Life Detoxification which uses moderate exercise, nutritional supplementation and time spent in a low-heat sauna, these residues are flushed out and cravings drop remarkably.
 Some people even say they are gone.
 At this point, the recovering heroin addict becomes interested in creating a drug-free life for himself or herself.

-These Intake Counselors at Narconon centers for drug addiction to heroin around the world are very familiar with the effects of addiction to opiates such as heroin, morphine, codeine, OxyContin, hydrocodone and the other formulations found for opiates and opioids.
-Get more information about how the Narconon program works or ask about Narconon reviews.
-Call the counselors and tell them what opiate is being abused and how long it has been going on.
+The Intake Counselors at Narconon centers around the world are very familiar with the effects of addiction to opioids such as heroin, morphine, codeine, OxyContin, hydrocodone, and others.
+Call and speak to a counselor about what opiate is being abused and how long it has been going on.
 Tell them if there are special circumstances related to the addiction such as legal situations or health problems.
 You can be quickly on your way to the solution you have been seeking.